muhammadn/firetail-go-lib/examples/http/README.md

 # Firetail OpenAPIv3 Prototype

 This is an example of a simple web server implemented using the `net/http` package, with a single `/health` endpoint as described by the included OpenAPIv3 [app-spec.yaml](./app-spec.yaml).
+You should be able to use the middleware similarly in the Krakend, Chi and Kit frameworks.